ethanmarq/3720_StudyBudy/backlog.md

-User Profile Management
+# Backlog

+---

+## Story one
 Story 1 (High Priority): As a Clemson student, I want to create a profile and list my courses, so that others can find me for study sessions.

-        Acceptance Criteria:
+### Acceptance Criteria:

 Given I'm a new user, I can sign up with my name and Clemson email.

 Given I have a profile, I can add courses by course code (e.g., CPSC 3720).

 Given I have added courses, they are saved and visible on my profile.

-Scheduling & Availability
+---

+## Story two
 Story 2 (High Priority): As a student, I want to set my weekly availability, so that the app knows when I am free to study.

-        Acceptance Criteria:
+### Acceptance Criteria:

 Given I am logged in, I can view a weekly calendar (e.g., Monday-Sunday).

 Given I view the calendar, I can select and save time blocks when I am available.

 Given my availability is saved, it can be used for matching.

+---

+## Story three
 Story 3 (Medium Priority): As a student, I want to search for classmates enrolled in the same course, so that I can initiate a study session.

-        Acceptance Criteria:
+###Acceptance Criteria:

 Given I am on the search page, I can select one of my courses.

 Given I select a course, the app displays a list of other students in that course.

 Given a list of students is shown, I can view their available times.

+---

+## Story four
 Story 4 (Medium Priority): As a student, I want to propose and confirm a study session with a classmate, so that we can formalize a meeting.

-        Acceptance Criteria:
+### Acceptance Criteria:

 Given I have found a classmate, I can send them a study session request with a proposed time.

 Given I receive a request, I can either accept or decline it.

-            Given a request is accepted, it is confirmed and appears on both students' schedules.
+Given a request is accepted, it is confirmed and appears on both students' schedules .